Drone-Home/drone-home-combined/README.md

      - Google Earth integration with ROS for pose and location visual
      - ROS nodes more organized
 - **Interfaces**:
-     - Manual Controller Interface: To be Connected to the Controller Node to Steer the Car.
+     - Manual Controller Interface:

-  a.
-Drag lever up/down to accelerate/decelerate
+     -    Drag lever up/down to accelerate/decelerate

-  b.
-Press Left or Right Buttons to steer left/right
+     -    Press Left or Right Buttons to steer left/right

-  c.
-Can also use up/down/left/right computer keys to accelerate/decelerate/steer left/steer right
+     -    Can also use up/down/left/right computer keys to accelerate/decelerate/steer left/steer right

   - GPS: To be Connected with the GPS Locations of the: